Title 5 of the United States Code covers virtually all federal government employees. However, a few employees fall under Title 38 of the U.S. Code.

 How Do I Know If I Am a Title 38 Employee?

-Not all VA and NIH employees fall under Title 38.
-The best way to determine if you are a Title 38 employee is by assessing your profession.
+Not all employees of the VA and NIH are classified under Title 38.
+To determine if you are a Title 38 employee, check whether your profession qualifies under this designation.
 The following professions are covered by Title 38:

 - Registered nurses